d-bl/GroundForge-help/docs/symmetry/index.md

 Add stitches
 ------------
-Moving the center of a line between two stitches is a kind of pinching action to create a new stitch.
+Moving the center of a line between two stitches initiates a kind of pinching action to create a new stitch.

 To fix mistakes, it is good to have _click mode for stitches_ set to _delete_ before you start dragging.
 To undo, simply click at the same spot where you released the mouse button.

 On mouse down you will see two highlighted pairs kissing the selected pair.
-Some segments are darker, connecting with them would cause two segments on top of one another.
+Move the mouse to the center of one of the bright segments to make a new stitch and release the mouse button.

 ![](kissing.png)

-It would have been better to highlight even less segments.
-However, so far this was a simple to implement precaution that prevents you to connect with one of the grey lines at one side of the big hole.
-That would create an impossible loop in a pair requiring a sewing.

-When you release the mouse after dragging, the algorithm selects the kissing pair towards the mouse was moved and creates a new stitch with the segment of that pair whose center is closest to the mouse position.
-Make sure to move close enough to the desired segment.
+At the moment the algorithm happily makes connections with the darker sections of the kissing pairs.
-Otherwise, a connection could be made with a segment that would cause crossing lines.
+That would cause crossing lines.

 Third party editors
 ===================